 The trauma registry follows the revised Utstein template (Uniform Reporting of Data following Major Trauma).
 All variables from the trauma registry are considered potential predictors in our analysis.
 The model has been developed and trained on the data set previous to this study (20).
 Eight models were included in the original study, all being developed using the Tidymodels framework (25).
 These include logistic regression (LR), random forest (RF), decision tree (DT), support vector machine with a radial basis kernel (SVM), XGBoost, LightGBM, CatBoost, and k-nearest neighbor (k-NN).
 In this study, we focused on the model developed using XGBoost, as this model performed the best in the original paper.

-Our variables include information spanning the pre-hospital, initial care, and subsequent in-hospital phases.
+Our predictors include information spanning the pre-hospital, initial care, and subsequent in-hospital phases.
 This includes initial GCS, blood pressure, respiratory rate, type of injury, mechanism of injury, pre-injury ASA, abbreviated injury scale, pre-hospital cardiac arrest, the blood markers arterial base excess and pk-INR, duration of care, number of days on ventilator, and discharge destination as well as GCS at discharge.
 Age, gender and survival status are also included variables.
 This array of predictors comprises both continuous and categorical variables, ultimately resulting in the final models utilizing a total of 17 predictors.

 Sample size